supertriodo/Arena-Tracker/README.md

 Extract the zip wherever you want and double click the executable, no installation required.
 (If you want to run it from a terminal don't use sudo.)

-Data used by Arena Tracker will be stored in `USER/Arena Tracker` (Windows/Mac) or `USER/.local/share/Arena Tracker` (Linux) with the following structure:
+Data used by Arena Tracker will be stored in `USER/Arena Tracker` (Windows/Mac) or `USER/.local/share/Arena Tracker` (Linux) with [this](https://triodo.gitbook.io/arena-tracker-documentation/en/installation#ATdir) structure
-* Arena Tracker\
-  * ArenaTrackerLog.txt     -- (Log created by Arena Tracker, used for debugging)
-  * ArenaTrackerDecks.json  -- (Your deck collection in Arena Tracker)
-  * Extra\                  -- (Template and scripts used by Arena Tracker)
-  * Games Drafts Logs\      -- (Logs of Games/Drafts to upload to Zero To Heroes)
-  * Hearthstone Cards\      -- (Hearthstone cards images)

 Arena Tracker will need to download all Hearthstone card images onto Hearthstone Cards dir.
 This is done in the background while you use it.
+You don't need to wait, start your draft or your next game, AT will know what to do.

 ##  First Run
 On **Windows and Mac**: Arena Tracker setup is done automatically unless you didn't install Hearthstone in its default dir.
-In that case the first time you run Arena Tracker you will be asked for:
+In that case the first time you run Arena Tracker you will be asked for several dir/files.
+Check [this](https://triodo.gitbook.io/arena-tracker-documentation/#i_setup_the_app_but_it_doesnt_work_it_didnt_upload_my_arena_game_it_didnt_start_drafting-1).

-1) Logs dir location (If not default).
- * Default (Win/WINE): C:\Program Files (x86)\Hearthstone\Logs
- * Default (Mac): /Applications/Hearthstone/Logs
- * If the Logs dir doesn't exist create it.
-2) log.config location (If not default).
- * Default (Win 7-10/WINE): USER\AppData\Local\Blizzard\Hearthstone\log.config
- * Default (Win XP/WINE): USER\Local Settings\Application Data\Blizzard\Hearthstone\log.config
- * Default (Mac): ~/Library/Preferences/Blizzard/Hearthstone/log.config
- * If the file doesn't exist create an empty log.config in that dir.
-3) Restart Hearthstone (if you have it opened).

 On **Linux**: Arena Tracker will try to find Hearthstone dir automatically using the command find (Only your HOME dir will be searched).
-If it doesn't success it will ask you to find the above locations.
 This process can take several minutes, I suggest you to empty your trash bin before, to make it short.
+If it doesn't success it will ask you to find some dir/files, check [this](https://triodo.gitbook.io/arena-tracker-documentation/en/installation).

+If AT doesn't react to what you do in HS, you can try to manually configure HS log like [this](https://triodo.gitbook.io/arena-tracker-documentation/#activate-hs-logs-manually).

 If you have problems installing it or using it I'm happy to help you on [reddit](http://www.reddit.com/r/ArenaTracker/).